-The Catskills Youth Climate Summit advisory committee is planning it’s fifth youth summit!
+The Catskills Youth Climate Summit advisory committee is hosting it’s fifth youth summit!
 This year it will be a VIRTUAL workshop series to educate students about taking climate actions in their school and community.
-The summit will take place over 4 dates and include a choice of 6 workshops, followed by climate action planning breakout sessions for each school team during the last half-hour.
+The summit will take place over 4 dates with 4 different workshops (via Zoom), followed by climate action planning breakout sessions for each school team during the last half-hour.

-COST: Free for students grades 7-12 + advisor
+COST: Free for students grades 7-12 + teacher adviser

 Thank you for sharing this announcement with students in your school.